nvimpel/chipwhisperer/docs/source/index.rst

 Introduction
 ************

-Welcome to the new and improved home of the documentation for the ChipWhisperer software, following the release of ChipWhisperer 6.0.0.
-Previously, documentation was spread across different sites; now everything is right here on one site.
+Welcome to the new and improved home of the documentation for the ChipWhisperer software, Previously, documentation was spread across different sites; now everything is right here on one site.
 We hope this will make our documentation easier to navigate, and answers to your questions easier to find.

 If you're new to ChipWhisperer, or haven't been following the project recently, you may want to check out this :ref:`overview <getting_started>` to learn a little about the project and its recent changes.

-The :ref:`installing <install>` sections have everything you need to know to install ChipWhisperer.
+The :ref:`installation <install>` sections have everything you need to know to install ChipWhisperer.

 After setting up your :doc:`hardware <Capture/index>`, run: